 Regardless of which vaporizer you purchase, it should have multiple temperature settings.
 The medicinal properties in cannabis are activated through the process of heating, so you must have control over the temperature setting.
 The key is to heat cannabis as much as possible without burning.
 Your vaporizer should have temperature settings for 200°C or higher.

 You may be administering medical cannabis multiple times throughout the day (on average 3 times a day) in order to achieve continuous pain relief.
-Therefore, at times when you are out in public and need to vaporize, it may be easier to medicate if the device is easy to carry, is light, and also discreet.
+Therefore, at times when you are out in public and need to vaporize, it may be easier to medicate if the device is easy to carry, light, and discreet.

 How Much Should I Vaporize?

 It is not typically recommended for a patient to consume the entirety of their prescription at one time.
-In order to achieve continuous pain relief it is recommended that you divide your daily dose into smaller separate doses, taken periodically during the day.
-For example, if you are prescribed a total daily dose of 1 gram per day, you may choose to use 0.3 grams in the morning, 0.3 grams in the afternoon and 0.4 grams in the evening.
+In order to achieve continuous pain relief, it is recommended that you divide your daily dose into smaller separate doses, taken periodically during the day.
+For example, if you are prescribed a total daily dose of 1 gram per day, you may choose to use 0.3 grams in the morning, 0.3 grams in the afternoon, and 0.4 grams in the evening.

-Often patients report that slightly more medication consumed in the evening helps to reduce disruptions in their sleep.
 If there is a time during the day that your pain is far worse than other times, more medication can be used during those painful times.
 If you are prescribed a total daily dose of 1 gram per day, and your pain is the worse in the morning, you may choose to use 0.4 grams in the morning, 0.3 grams in the afternoon, and 0.3 grams in the evening.